What are your views on Sabbath keeping? Can you be saved by only following the other commandments?

 . . . a man ran up to Him and knelt before Him, and began asking Him, “Good Teacher, what shall I do to inherit eternal life?”
 And Jesus said to him, “Why do you call Me good?
 No one is good except God alone.
 You know the commandments, ‘DO NOT MURDER, DO NOT COMMIT ADULTERY, DO NOT STEAL, DO NOT BEAR FALSE WITNESS, Do not defraud, HONOR YOUR FATHER AND MOTHER.'”
 And he said to Him, “Teacher, I have kept all these things from my youth up.”
 And looking at him, Jesus felt a love for him, and said to him, “One thing you lack: go and sell all you possess, and give to the poor, and you shall have treasure in heaven; and come, follow Me.”
 (NASB) Mark 10:17-21

 Many believe that keeping the Ten Commandments will save a person.
-This is a common idea left by some churches and the media.
+This is a common idea that has been taught by some churches.
 This reminds me of a little girl.

 Jesus says that it is not just our actions that count but our attitudes.

 You have heard that the ancients were told, ‘YOU SHALL NOT COMMIT MURDER’ and ‘Whoever commits murder shall be liable to the court.’
-But I say to you that everyone who is angry with his brother shall be guilty (NASB) Matt.
-5:21-22
+But I say to you that everyone who is angry with his brother shall be guilty.
+Matthew 5:21-22 (NASB)

 You have heard that it was said, ‘YOU SHALL NOT COMMIT ADULTERY’; but I say to you, that everyone who looks on a woman to lust for her has committed adultery with her already in his heart.
-(NASB) Matt.
-5:27-28
+Matthew 5:27-28 (NASB)

 In Romans 3:23 God makes it very clear that none of us have kept the Ten Commandments.